spinner

 Default: "CSCANTWAIN_"

-Recommendation: Remove this from your cscanConfig.js if you are use the default.
+Recommendation: Comment/Remove this from your cscanConfig_v5.2.js if you are using the default.

 CSCAN_UPLOAD_IMMEDIATELY